Cake Bash: Development and release

 Cake Bash was developed by High Tea Frog, an independent studio based in Gateshead.
 It was founded by three former Ubisoft employees.
-High Tea Frog developers Clement Capart and Laura Hutton listed games such as Crash Bash, Power Stone, Mario Party, Rayman Raving Rabbids as inspirations for Cake Bash.
+High Tea Frog developers Clement Capart and Laura Hutton listed games such as Crash Bash, Power Stone, Mario Party, and Rayman Raving Rabbids as inspirations for Cake Bash.
 Cake Bash was shown off by High Tea Frog at the 2019 Game Developers Conference.
 The developers were originally looking for a publisher at the event, but had recently signed a publishing deal with Coatsink.

 Cake Bash was featured at BitSummit 7 in Kyoto, Japan.
 A playable demo of Cake Bash was featured at the Indie Megabooth of PAX West 2019.
 The demo was available for free during the Steam Game Festival: Summer Edition.
 Cake Bash was one of over 70 demos available for free during the Xbox Summer Game Fest.
 In September, the developers released a free demo for the Nintendo Switch.
 In October, the game's demo was made available for free again during the Steam Game Festival: Autumn Edition.
-On October 15, 2020, the game released on Microsoft Windows, PlayStation 4, Xbox One, and Google Stadia.
-On October 25, Cake Bash was featured in Showcase E of IGN Japan's Indie Game Week 2020.
+The game was released for Microsoft Windows, PlayStation 4, Xbox One, and Google Stadia on October 15, 2020.
+Cake Bash was featured in Showcase E of IGN Japan's Indie Game Week 2020.
 Cake Bash was later released for Nintendo Switch on November 19.

 Reception

 Cake Bash received "generally favorable" reviews according to review aggregator Metacritic.
 It received a score of 29 out of 40 from Famitsu, based on individual reviews of 7, 8, 7, and 7.

 Maria Alexander from Gamezebo rated Cake Bash 4/5 stars, calling the game's presentation "endearing" and commended the variety of minigames.
 Alexander believed that the game was slightly overpriced, and felt that it wasn't enough for those playing solo.
-Stephen Tailby from Push Square liked the game's concept, presentation, mini games, and controls.
-However, Tailby felt that the game's appeal didn't last long and thought that it was light on content.
+Stephen Tailby from Push Square liked the game's concept, presentation, mini games, and controls, but felt that the game's appeal didn't last long and thought that it was light on content.
 Nintendo World Report's Joshua Garrison praised the gameplay and visuals, but criticized the lack of crossplay and the lack of a single-player campaign.
-Nintendo Life's Stuart Gipp also praised the visuals, and called the performance "great".
-Gipp felt that there wasn't enough minigames, and believed that the game's outcomes were random.
+Nintendo Life's Stuart Gipp also praised the visuals, and called the performance "great", but felt that there wasn't enough minigames, and believed that the game's outcomes were random.